Alan G. Rogers: National media coverage of Rogers's funeral

 Rogers's funeral gained national media publicity, initially on MSNBC, in The Washington Post and on National Public Radio's Morning Edition.
 However, initial reports omitted Rogers's sexual orientation or anything related to the subject.

 The Post and NPR reports coincided with the "grim milestone" that the U.S. military death toll reached 4,000 dead.
 Rogers's death and funeral gained further media attention when it was revealed that he was gay and worked to end the military's DADT policy.

 Initially, members of the national media were well aware of Rogers's sexual orientation, yet it was widely reported that Rogers was not married and left no children.
-While technically accurate, some members of the LGBT community viewed the statement as an intentional distortion and dodge of Rogers's sexual orientation.
+While technically accurate, some members of the LGBTQ community viewed the statement as an intentional distortion and dodge of Rogers's sexual orientation.

 Rogers's cousin, Cathy Long of Ocala, Florida, said, "The Post did a wonderful job.
 Personally, as far as the family is concerned, we really didn't know about this until after his death.
 It was in the back of our minds, but we didn't discuss it."
 Cathy Long accepted Rogers's flag at the major's funeral.
 "I really feel Alan was a lot more than that," said Cathy Long who called the Washington Blade story "self-serving whatever their cause is and that they're trying to use Alan to do that."

 The Washington Post ombudsman, Deborah Howell, stated that the editors of the Post deliberated the question of whether to disclose his sexual orientation and ultimately made a decision not to include such information.

 The Army asked that Rogers's sexual orientation not be disclosed, and the Army presented it as a concern of the family.